 St. Gregory of Nyssa describes what Orthodox Christians call the ascetic life: “Those, then, whose reasoning powers have never been exercised and who have never had a glimpse of the better way soon use up on gluttony in this fleshly life the dividend of good which their constitution can claim, and they reserve none of it for the after life; but those who by a discreet and sober-minded calculation economize the powers of living are afflicted by things painful to sense here, but they reserve their good for the succeeding life, and so their happier lot is lengthened out to last as long as that eternal life.
 This, in my opinion, is the gulf; which is not made by the parting of the earth, but by those decisions in this life which result in a separation into opposite characters.
 The man who has once chosen pleasure in this life, and has not cured his inconsiderateness by repentance, places the land of the good beyond his own reach; for he has dug against himself the yawning impassable abyss of a necessity that nothing can break through.”
 (St. Gregory of Nyssa A.D.
 335-395, On the Soul and Resurrection)

 The very best way to live this sort of ascetic life, the life of material sacrifice, and not conform to the so-called Protestant Work Ethic, is to serve in a purposeful manner.
-This will involve giving a portion of your life over to the kingdom.
 It’s much more edifying and fulfilling to be poor for a particular mission, a particular goal, than it is to be poor because you have to be.

 A friend of mine recently said to me, “It is not about what you acquire but it is about what you keep.”
 As Christ said, “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
 When we choose to be poor, we gain a sense of freedom that is worth far more than any fuzzy feeling while enjoying our latest luxury.
 It takes time to adjust to these new feelings, no doubt, but once realized, new doors of heaven open up for us to see the splendor of God first hand.
 When we choose to be poor, we liberate ourselves from material bondage, thus opening ourselves to spiritual enlightenment.